Milevsko: History

 Archeological excavations have shown that the people lived in the area in the Paleolithic times.
 Other discoveries show occupation in the Bronze Age and the Hallstatt Culture period.
 During the Migration Period the area was slowly settled by Slavs in the 8th century.

 The first written mention of Milevsko is from 1184 and three years later a Premonstratensian monastery was built.
 At the end of the 12th century, Milevsko was an important intersection of two trade routes.
 The following years were the time of prosperity and the monastery became one of the richest monasteries in the Bohemia.
 In 1327, Milevsko was first referred to as a market town, and in the 15th century, it became a town.
 The end of prosperity was caused by an attack of the Hussites, who burned the monastery down in 1420.
 After 1581 during the rule of Hodějovský of Hodějov, the monastery was rebuilt to a manor house.
 In 1622 after the Battle of White Mountain, the monastery was returned to Premonstrates of Strahov Monastery.

 In the 17th and 18th centuries the town was struck by the bubonic plague.
 The town with its surroundings became one of the poorest regions in the kingdom, which lasted until the beginning of the 20th century.
 Traditional crafts developed here, especially pottery.

-Until 1918, Mühlhausen bei Tabor – Milevsko (previously Mühlhausen) was a part of the lands of Austrian monarchy (Austria side after the compromise of 1867), The town was principal settlement in the eponymous district which was one of 94 Bezirkshauptmannschaften of Bohemia.
+Until 1918, the town was a part of Austria-Hungary, a seat of the eponymous district, which was one of 94 Bezirkshauptmannschaften of Bohemia.